Transition from Red Cross to Life Saving Society Swim Lessons

 Q12: What do I do if my child is crying or won’t get in the water?

 Remember every child develops differently – please be patient, consistent, and encouraging.
-It is natural for beginning swimmers to get upset and even cry, please allow your child to work through the anxiety of separation and a new environment.
+It is natural for beginner swimmers to get upset and even cry, please allow your child to work through the anxiety of separation and a new environment.

 Q13: I have some concerns about my child’s swim lessons, who do I talk to?

 If you have any concerns with a class, participant or instructor, we encourage you to please talk to the instructor first.
-We ask that you kindly speak to them before or following the lessons.
+We ask that you kindly speak to them before or after the lessons.

 Q14: How do I know if my child is passing or failing their level?